Page Created: 6/24/2014 Last Modified: 10/9/2020 Last Generated: 2/7/2024

 The reason you don't see them very often in your home or office yet is because it is not orderly, and the computer cannot easily compute the path to its goal (called pathfinding or motion planning).
 I use a Neato XV-21 vacuum-cleaning robot to clean the floor, but it has to use a Lidar↗ laser and an internal map to "see".
 I bypassed this problem in my designs by using "beaconing", putting beacons in the environment to let a robot know where it is at all times.

-Its not exactly swarm behavior, just like my OswaldCluster is not exactly a cluster, but it is effective.
+It's not exactly swarm behavior, just like my OswaldCluster is not exactly a cluster, but it is effective.

 My idea was also to make the bots "cute", using beeps and boops instead of human speech.
-I created a lot of systems that use speech, but we don't need robots to emulate us.
+I created a lot of systems that use speech, but we don't always need robots to emulate us.
 We appreciate, just like the animal kingdom, that they have different sounds and different personalities.
 And people are more likely to help cute bots when they get stuck and ask for help.

 My interest in the RogueLike also translated well into robotics.
 A roguelike is full of mini "bots" that traverse a dungeon.
 And you have some of the same problems to overcome (pathfinding, keeping them from blocking each other, emergent intelligence from interacting with a "smart" environment, etc).
-So if you can program the roguelike, you can program real world bots.
+So if you can program the roguelike, you can program real-world bots.

 In the future, we will be surrounded by robots.
 As of the time of this writing, we are on the cusp of the robot era, just like the early days of the Internet.
-The Internet created a feedback loop that drove further growth of itself, and similarly, work done by robots will drive further growth in robotics.
+The Internet created a feedback loop that drove further growth of itself, and similarly, work done by robots will drive the further growth of robotics.

 I did a lot of research on electromagnets, but they exceeded the power constraints of my designs, so I spent weeks designing systems using rare-earth magnets.
-Rare-earth magnets are extremely powerful permanent magnets that have all sorts of uses in robotics--they can be used as locking devices, pickup devices, and they don't require any power.
-But the problem is that once they attract something it requires a lot of power to release them.
+Rare-earth magnets are extremely powerful permanent magnets that have all sorts of uses in robotics; they can be used as locking devices, pickup devices, and they don't require any power.
+But the problem is that once they attract something it often requires a lot of power to release them.
 A latching solenoid is one such device.

 I experimented with building my own latching solenoid until I came across the wonderful Halbach array↗.
 It is a permanent magnet that can be turned on and off like a switch.
-I never knew such a thing existed, as it was invented in the 1980's.
+I never knew such a thing existed, as it was invented in the 1980s.
 Have you ever wondered why those flat refrigerator magnets stick on one side, but not the other, like a normal magnet would?
 It is actually a Halbach array.
 But if your array consists of cylinder magnets, it only takes a small amount of force to rotate the cylinders and reverse the poles.
-And if you curl this into a cylinder, you create a Halback cylinder.
-Nested Halbach cylinders have very interesting properties as well.
+And if you curl this into a cylinder, you create a Halbach cylinder.
+Nested Halbach cylinders have very interesting properties, as well.